javascript-tutorial/server/README.md

 ./edit ru ru
 ```

 Please note, the server must support that language.
 There must be corresponding locale files for that language in the code of the server, otherwise it exists with an error.
-As of now, `ru`, `en`, `zh` and `ja` are fully supported.
+As of now, `ru`, `en`, `zh`, `tr` and `ja` are fully supported.

 # Translating images